How to find a safe, convenient and inexpensive way to send money from Canada to South East Asia.

 Tips for picking up cash in South East Asia

-The Australian Department of Foreign Affairs and Trade (DFAT) recommends that you practice normal safety practices when travelling in most countries in South East Asia, however you should be particularly careful in countries like the Philippines and Myanmar.
+The Canadian Government recommends that you practice normal safety practices when travelling in most countries in South East Asia, however you should be particularly careful in countries like the Philippines and Myanmar.
 You should also be cautious when picking up cash at any known cash transfer location, no matter where you are in the world.

 How to send money to South East Asia

-Your options for sending money from Australia to South East Asia will depend on the country that you are sending the money to.
+Your options for sending money from Canada to South East Asia will depend on the country where you’re sending the money.
 The more exotic the currency, the more difficult it will be for you to find a company or bank that will work with you.
 Once you do find a money transfer company that meets your needs, be prepared to supply the following:

 - Name of recipient.
-If using a non-bank transfer service, you will have to give the full name of the person who will be picking up the money.
-This name should precisely match the name shown on their identity verification document.
+If using a non-bank transfer service, you’ll have to give the full name of the person who will be picking up the money.
+This name should exactly match the name shown on their identity verification document.

 - Transfer code.
-When you initiate the transfer you will be given a unique number code.
-This code must be shared with the recipient in order for them to collect the money.
+When you initiate the transfer, you will be given a unique number code.
+This code must be shared with your recipient in order for them to collect the money.
 They should also know your name, general location, phone number and the amount of money sent.

 - Bank transfers.
-If a bank to bank transfer is a better option for you, you will need to have accounts set up in both Australia and your home country, or your recipient will need an account in the destination country.
+If a bank-to-bank transfer is a better option for you, you’ll need to have accounts set up in both Canada and your home country, or your recipient will need an account in the destination country.

 - Fees.
 There could be fees charged from the recipient bank.
 This is something you will need to investigate before committing to this method of transferring money.

-Transferring your money from Australia back to South East Asia is an important thing you should be considering before you make the move.
-Explore the options you have thoroughly and pick the one that provides you the most convenience for the least cost.Back to top
+Figuring out how to transfer your money from Canada to South East Asia is an important decision you should take into consideration before you make the move.
+Explore the options you have thoroughly and pick the one that provides you the most convenience for the least amount of money.